 Tab 3 content

-); } ``` ### Lazy mount panel You can lazy mount the panel by passing the `isLazy` prop to the `Tabs` component.
+); } ``` ### Lazy mount panel You can lazy mount the panel by passing the `isLazy` prop to the `Tabs.Root` component.
 This will only render the active tab panel, instead of switching the visibility of all panels.
 Tab 1 Tab 2 Tab 3

 Tab 1